 Below you can find an overview (in chronological order) of the projects that I am currently – or have been – working on.
 Please don’t hesitate to reach out if you are interested in a project and want to learn more about it (firstname.lastname@example.org)!

 The SUSFEED project (2021-2025) is supported by the Research Council Norway and aims to develop pathways towards sustainable bio-feed solutions in Norway, by adopting a food systems perspective and by embracing co-production methodologies with societal stakeholders.
-I will be involved as an international scientific advisor, supporting the project with expertise on the governance and politics of co-production methodologies in sustainable transformation processes.
+The project is coordinated by Ruralis.
+I am involved as an international scientific advisor, supporting the project with expertise on the governance and politics of co-production methodologies in sustainable transformation processes.

 PhD Thesis: Governing the Politics of Transitions